-- 52. Treasury management is the management of the Council's cash flows, borrowing and investments, and the associated risks.
+- 58. Treasury management is the management of the Council's cash flows, borrowing and investments, and the associated risks.
 The Council has borrowed and invested substantial sums of money and is therefore exposed to financial risks including the loss of invested funds and the revenue effect of changing interest rates.
-The successful identification, monitoring and control of financial risk are therefore central to the Council's prudent financial management. - 53.
+The successful identification, monitoring and control of financial risk are therefore central to the Council's prudent financial management. - 59.
 Over the longer term, the Council considers the need to borrow money to fund its major capital projects and when the best time is to do this.
 The strategy aims to minimise borrowing and make use of internal funds where viable.
-Currently, there is an expectation that new borrowing will be required during 2022/23 of £140m.
-New borrowing to fund the capital financing requirement will be taken for cash flow purposes.
-With short-term interest rates currently much lower than long-term rates, new debt will be a mixture of short and medium-term durations designed to minimise cost without having a detrimental effect on refinancing risk. - 54.
-The post COVID global economy has entered a higher inflationary phase, driven by a combination of resurgent demand and supply bottlenecks in goods and energy markets.
-Geopolitics are also playing a role, driving energy prices upwards which are being passed onto consumers.
-Tighter labour markets due to reduced participation rates have prompted concerns about wage-driven inflation, leading central banks to tighten policy to ensure inflation expectations remain anchored.
-Therefore, there is an expectation for Bank Rate to rise to 0.75% in March and 1.0% in May. - 55.
+Currently, there is an expectation that new borrowing will be required during 2023/24 of £60.6m.
+New borrowing to fund the Capital Financing Requirement (CFR) will be taken for cash flow purposes.
+With short-term interest rates currently much lower than long-term rates, new debt will be a mixture of short and medium-term durations designed to minimise cost without having a detrimental effect on refinancing risk. - 60.
+External influences on the Council's Treasury Management Strategy for 2023/24 will result from the geo-political and economic environment.
+The ongoing impact on the UK from the war in Ukraine, together with higher inflation, higher interest rates, uncertain government policy, and a deteriorating economic outlook, will be major influences. - 61.
+The Bank of England (BoE) increased Bank Rate by 0.5% to 4% in February.
+This followed a 0.5% increase to 3.5% in December 2022 and a 0.75% rise in November which was the largest single rate hike since 1989.
+This is the tenth successive rise since December 2021. - 62.
+The November quarterly Monetary Policy Report (MPR) forecast a prolonged but shallow recession in the UK with CPI inflation remaining elevated at over 10% in the near-term and the economic outlook remains weak. - 63.
+CPI inflation is expected to have peaked in the last calendar quarter of 2022 and then fall sharply to 1.4%, below the 2% target, in two years' time and to 0% in three years' time if Bank Rate follows the path implied by financial markets. - 64.
+Credit default swap (CDS) prices have generally followed an upward trend throughout 2022, indicating higher credit risk.
+They have been boosted by the war in Ukraine, increasing economic and political uncertainty and a weaker global and UK outlook, but remain well below the levels seen at the beginning of the Covid-19 pandemic.
+However, the institutions on the Council's counterparty list remain well-capitalised and the advisor counterparty advice on both recommended institutions and maximum duration remain under constant review and will continue to reflect economic conditions and the credit outlook.

+- 65. The Council's treasury management adviser forecasts that Bank Rate will continue to rise in 2023 as the BoE attempts to subdue inflation which is significantly above its 2% inflation target, with base rate peaking at 4.25% by June 2023 under their central case. - 66.
 This report details the Councils approach and strategy towards borrowing and investing and provides details on sources of debt and investment instruments in which the Council can invest.
-All institutions on the counterparty list are regularly monitored, assessing risk and determining the limits of duration and value of investments. - 56.
-For 2022/23, Treasury Management Strategy Statement (TMSS) follows the 2017 Code of Practice guidance.
+All institutions on the counterparty list are regularly monitored, assessing risk and determining the limits of duration and value of investments. - 67.
+For 2022/23, Treasury Management Strategy Statement (TMSS) follows the 2021 Code of Practice guidance.